MicrosoftDocs/dynamics-365-fraud-protection/content/psp-overview.md

 [!include [preview banner](includes/preview-banner.md)]

-Microsoft Dynamics 365 Fraud Protection provides merchants the capability to protect e-commerce transactions from fraudulent activity.
-We are extending product capabilities to provide fraud protection to PSPs.
+Microsoft Dynamics 365 Fraud Protection provides payment service providers (PSPs) the capability to protect their merchants from fraudulent activity.

-A single PSP alone could have hundreds to thousands of merchants who need fraud protection solution to protect their business.
-These merchants cover numerous industries and verticals, such as retail, gaming, digital goods, and travel.
-The size, structure and industries served require new fraud protection capabilities that are above and beyond that of an individual enterprise customer.
+A single PSP could have hundreds to thousands of merchants who need a fraud protection solution to protect their business.
+The merchants can be serving numerous industries and verticals, such as retail, gaming, digital goods, and travel.
+The size, structure, and industries that are served require fraud protection capabilities that are beyond that required by an individual enterprise customer.

 ## Manage environments

-Creating new environments helps PSPs manage their merchant’s’ fraud operations, data and user access.
+By creating new environments for their merchants, PSPs can better manage their merchants' fraud operations, their data, and their user access.

-For example: If you are a PSP who manages 2 merchants, you can create 2 different environments for each of your merchants.
-User access, fraud operations and data of each of the merchants can be hosted and managed within these dedicated environments.
+For example, if you are a PSP who manages two merchants, you can create two different environments, one for each of your merchants.
+That way, user access, data, and fraud operations for each of the merchants can be hosted and managed within these dedicated environments.

 ### Create a new environment

-You can create a new environment by clicking on the “New environment” option under the environment picker on top right corner of fraud protection portal.
-The Ffollowing info will be needed to create an environment:
+To create a new environment, select **New environment** under the environment picker on the top right of the Fraud Protection portal page.
+The following information is needed to create an environment:

-1. Data Storage Geography: EU, US or Canada.
+1. **Data storage geography** - Select EU, US, or Canada.

-1. Name of Environment (Name of the merchant you are trying to onboarding to that environment).
+1. **Name of environment** - The name should be the name of the merchant you will onboard to that environment.

-1. Description (optional)
+1. **Description (optional)** - Add some information to help identify the environment.

-1. Tags (optional): You can use tags to specify any generic information related to this environment.
-Such as industry vertical.
+1. **Tags (optional)** - You can use tags to specify any generic information related to this environment, such as industry vertical.

-### View environments
+### Display environments

-You can view a list of all environments under your tenant by clicking on the “Manage Environment” option under the environment picker.
+To display a list of all of the environments under your tenant, select **Manage environment** under the environment picker.